Developer: Sonic Team Japan | Year of Release: 1993 | Platform(s): Mega CD | Genre: Platform | Reviewed on: Xbox 360 (Live Arcade)

 “Games recently are too simple.
 You should die if you make one slight mistake.”

-Sonic the Hedgehog CD
+Sonic the Mixtape

-Sonic the Time Traveller
+Sonic the Time Traveler

 What could have been?

 Sonic CD is technically the second game is the series being developed at the same time as Sonic 2.
 Sonic 2, 3 and Knuckles which would essentially build on Sonic’s 1 gameplay and introduce many staples in the Sonic series.
 However, the second half of team stayed in Japan to work on a very different Sonic game, Sonic CD which introducing some radically different ideas and all sorts of crazy level design.
 Sadly a a game like Sonic CD was never made again but it’s arguably the most innovate Sonic game in existence.